Doctors Note Logo

 • Changes in how the gut processes pain

-Because of this overlap, some people with IBD may benefit from using a free online tool to evaluate whether Irritable Bowel Syndrome (IBS) symptoms could be contributing to their daily discomfort alongside their IBD.
+Because of this overlap, some people with IBD may find it helpful to use a free symptom assessment tool to determine whether Irritable Bowel Syndrome (IBS) could be contributing to their ongoing discomfort and guide conversations with their healthcare provider.

 Is Daily Discomfort Always a Sign of a Flare?